winnekes/winnekes/README.md

 ### 💡 Currently working on
+- **TypeScript for Jupyter Notebook** - open source project, recently took over ownership
-- Steve the Robot (working title): IoT - a cute, mischievous desk robot with his own personality
+- **Steve the Robot** (working title): IoT - a cute, mischievous desk robot with his own personality
-- SimplyShift - a simple calendar for people with irregular hours
+- **SimplyShift** - a simple calendar for people with irregular hours

 ### 👋🏼 Say hello!